chiiydd/cs149_asst1/README.md

    implementation should be nearly as fast (or faster) than the binary produced using ISPC.
 You may find the [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) very helpful.

+### Program 5: BLAS `saxpy`

+1. Compile and run `saxpy`.
+The program will report the performance of ISPC (without tasks) and ISPC (with tasks) implementations of saxpy.
+What speedup from using ISPC with tasks do you observe?
+Explain the performance of this program.
+     Do you think it can be substantially improved?
+(For example, could you rewrite the code to achieve near linear speedup?
+Yes or No?
+Please justify your answer.)

+   The speedup  with task ISPC is only 0.92x.
+It might be memory bandwidth limiting the speedup.

+2. __Extra Credit:__ (1 point) Note that the total memory bandwidth consumed computation in `main.cpp` is `TOTAL_BYTES = 4 * N * sizeof(float);`.
+Even though `saxpy` loads one element from X, one element from Y, and writes one element to `result` the multiplier by 4 is correct.
+Why is this the case?
+(Hint, think about how CPU caches work.)

+3. __Extra Credit:__ (points handled on a case-by-case basis) Improve the performance of `saxpy`.
+   We're looking for a significant speedup here, not just a few percentage
+     points.
+If successful, describe how you did it and what a best-possible implementation on these systems might achieve.
+Also, if successful, come tell the staff, we'll be interested. ;-)